PERIODIC TABLE OF ARGUMENTS

 For detailed guidelines for identifying the type of any given argument, please consult the Argument Type Identification Procedure (ATIP) (Wagemans, 2025).
 Other pages on this website include a general explanation, an alphabetical list of argument types, an explanation of the theoretical framework of the table, and an overview of associated research projects.

-For downloads of academic papers about the PTA, including earlier versions of the framework, please visit the sidebar on the right or refer to these pages on Academia.edu.
+For downloads of academic papers on the PTA, including earlier versions of the framework, please visit the right-hand sidebar or refer to these pages on Academia.edu.